tivityhealth/smartystreet-google-geocode/npm/README.md

 }
 ```

-2. Zip object ('zipcode', or combination of 'city' and 'state', or all three of them)
+2. Lookup by Zip ('zipcode', or combination of 'city' and 'state', or all three of them)
 (Google API key is optional when constructing zip object)
 ```jsx
 let options = {